-Positive CBD results in treating canine OA pain
+Positive CBD results in treating canine Arthritis (OA) pain

 Researchers in Texas have found that cannabidiol (CBD) – the main non-psychoactive component of cannabis – is highly effective in treating pain in dogs with OA.